“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 How do I know if I need a manual or power wheelchair?

-A manual wheelchair is recommended for users with enough upper body strength to self-propel.
+A manual wheelchair is recommended for users who have sufficient upper-body strength to self-propel.
 Power wheelchairs are recommended for users with limited mobility or who require assistance.

-How do I know what size wheelchair to choose?
+How do I determine the right size wheelchair to choose?

 To choose the right wheelchair size, take accurate measurements of the user’s body, including the seat width, seat depth, back height, and armrest height.
 Consult with a healthcare professional or mobility specialist to ensure that the right wheelchair size is selected.